pwittrock/kubebuilder-workshop/README.md

 - [Validation tags docs](https://book.kubebuilder.io/basics/simple_resource.html)

-### Publish Events from the Controller code
+### Publish Events from the Controller code that can been seen with `kubectl describe`

 - [Event docs](https://book.kubebuilder.io/beyond_basics/creating_events.html)

-### Add Operational Logic to the Reconcile
+### Add more Operational Logic to the Reconcile

-Add logic to the Reconcile to handle lifecycle events.
+Add logic to the Reconcile to handle MongoDB lifecycle events such as upgrades / downgrades.

 ### Define and add a list of Conditions to the Status, then set them from the Controller